-Low libido or difficulty maintaining an erection.
+- Low libido or difficulty maintaining an erection.
 While both can be caused by stress if experienced only rarely, these problems could also indicate a hormonal or anatomical problem that could be causing infertility if they are experienced often.

-Sparse body hair, low muscle tone, breast growth (gynecomastia) or small testicles.
-While some men are naturally hairier or more muscular than others, being less so doesn’t mean infertility per se, but some genetic and hormone abnormalities can cause a lack of hair, muscle and smaller testicles.
+- Sparse body hair, low muscle tone, breast growth (gynecomastia) or small testicles.
+While some men are naturally hairier or more muscular than others, being less so doesn’t mean infertility, but some genetic and hormone abnormalities can cause a lack of hair, muscle and smaller testicles.
 Think of testicles as ovaries- they need to contain the cells necessary for reproduction and they need to secrete hormones, if they seem abnormally small there could be a problem.
 Another clue is gynecomastia, or male breast growth that can indicate hormonal imbalances.

-Unusual lumps, bumps, pain or swelling in the genital area.
+- Unusual lumps, bumps, pain or swelling in the genital area.
 It is possible to have an infection or a varicocele (a varicose vein) in the genital area that will result in increased inflammation and/or heat and cause damage to the sperm being produced.

 You may or may not have ‘symptoms’ of male factor infertility, but if any of the above apply to you a referral to a specialist is warranted.
-Fertility Solutions™ physicians have treated hundreds of couples with male factor and combination issues, and are able to offer fertility testing at their in-house state of the art laboratory.
+Fertility Solutions physicians treat couples everyday with male factor and combination issues, and are able to offer fertility testing at their in-house state of the art laboratory.
 The first step is pin-pointing the problem, and then creating a plan to fix it.